appetizers, side dish

-Quick And Easy Beer Battered Vidalia Onion Rings
+Beer Battered Onion Rings Recipe

 Vidalia onion rings are a treat!
 Here, sweet Vidalia onions get a dip in a light, crispy beer batter, then are quickly fried in a skillet; no need to drag out the deep fryer!

 Nothing could be easier!
 It only takes three ingredients to make the batter!
-Mix equal amounts of beer and flour, add some salt and stir or whisk until the batter is nice and smooth.
+Mix equal amounts of beer and flour, add some salt, and stir or whisk until the batter is nice and smooth.
 One medium onion made a heaping plate loaded with crispy rings.
 It was MORE than enough for my husband and me to eat in one sitting!

 I must thank my friend Cathy for sharing her easy recipe because we LOVE onion rings, especially when they are light and crisp like these!